openownership/bods-dev-handbook/testing.md

 ## Python tests

+Test files are found in the `data-standard/tests` directory.

 Tests for the BODS schema are organised into:

-* CSV tests: These validate the codelist CSV files
+* CSV tests: These validate the codelist CSV files.
-* JSON tests: These validate the structure of the schema files, and compliance with the [metaschema](#metaschema)
+* Schema tests: These validate the structure of the schema files, and compliance with the [metaschema](#metaschema).
-* Data tests: These test valid and invalid sample data against the schema files, to check that the schema constrains data as expected
+* Data tests: These test the schema against valid and invalid sample data, to check that the schema constrains data as expected.
+Data for these tests is organised in several subdirectories under `data-standards/tests/data`.

-Test files are found in the `data-standard/tests` directory.
+* Docs tests: These test the data snippets and example data used in the data standard documentation, to make sure they are formatted correctly and valid BODS data.

+The tests are written using pytest.
+Fixtures for loading the schema, creating a validator, and other helper functions can be found in `conftest.py`.

 The tests and a flake8 code quality check are run automatically when a branch is pushed to the `data-standard` repository.

-Data for the data tests is organised in several subdirectories under `data-standards/tests/data`.

 ### Code quality